 Medication: SSRIs are the medications that are most commonly used to treat individuals who have OCD by helping to relieve some of their symptoms.
 Other medications used may include atypical neuroleptics or mood stabilizers.
 Patients on medication are regularly evaluated and changes in dosages or kind of drug are made if needed.

-Individual therapy: Individual sessions are provided once or twice per week for each one of our patients.
-During these therapy sessions, you and your therapist will work toward reducing your urge to engage in compulsive behaviors, which is sometimes done through the use of exposure therapy.
+Individual therapy: During these therapy sessions, you and your therapist will work toward reducing your urge to engage in compulsive behaviors, which is sometimes done through the use of exposure therapy.
 Additionally, cognitive behavioral therapy can help a patient change their negative styles of thinking and behavior that tend to be associated with the anxiety involved in their OCD.

 Group therapy: Group sessions can be extremely helpful for those struggling with OCD as oftentimes these individuals feel isolated and alone.
 Interacting with other individuals allows them to work on regaining their social skills and learn that they are not alone in their OCD battle.
 Groups are held multiple times a day and focus on topics such as coping skills, life skills, medication management, or general mental health education.